 The "policy perfectionism" discourse argues for disproportionate caution in the design of climate policy, supposedly to maintain public support and avoid negatively affecting quality of life.
-While this might be a sensible claim, it becomes a delay strategy when its advocates ignore the need for outreach and public deliberation work to generate consensus on just policies, and build support towards more ambitious solutions.
+While this might be a sensible claim, it becomes a delay strategy when its advocates ignore the need for outreach and public deliberation work to generate consensus on just policies, and build support towards more ambitious solutions (Lamb et al., 2020).